About the Law School Admission Council

 Credential Assembly Service (CAS)

-The Credential Assembly Service streamlines law school admission by allowing applicants to have all transcripts, recommendations, and evaluations sent only once to LSAC.
+The Credential Assembly Service streamlines law school admission by allowing applicants to have all transcripts and recommendations sent only once to LSAC.
 LSAC summarizes and combines that information with LSAT scores and writing samples into a report that is sent upon request to the law schools to which the applicant applies.
-The applicant's fee for this service also covers electronic application processing for all ABA-approved law schools as well as transcript authentication and evaluation for applicants educated outside the US.
+The applicant’s fee for this service also covers electronic application processing for all ABA-approved law schools as well as transcript authentication and evaluation for applicants educated outside the US.
 Nearly all ABA-approved law schools and many other law schools require the use of the Credential Assembly Service for JD applicants.

 The LLM Credential Assembly Service (LLM CAS) simplifies the application process for internationally educated applicants who have a first degree in law and wish to continue their legal studies at the graduate level in the US.
 By creating an LSAC account, LLM candidates can arrange to have official transcripts and English proficiency scores (if necessary) sent just once to LSAC to be included in a report to all participating schools to which they apply.
 Transcript authentication and evaluation is done in partnership with the American Association of Collegiate Registrars and Admissions Officers (AACRAO).